dibyajyoti0750/WanderLust/Rebuild It/step36.md

 - A **marker** is a visual representation of a location on the map.
 - A **popup** is a small window that appears when a marker is clicked, displaying additional information.

-#### **Example from Airbnb**

-- On Airbnb's website, a map displays markers where properties are listed.
-- Instead of a generic marker, an **icon** can be used.
-- When a marker is clicked, a popup appears with details.

-📌 **Challenge:** Try replacing the marker with an icon instead of a default marker.
+📌 **Challenge:** Try replacing the marker with an icon instead of the default marker.

 ---